khankuan/react-catalog/docs/pages/guide.md

   ..
 }
 ```
-Tags and keywords are used in the navigation as well as the component search.
+Categories and tags are used in the navigation as well as the component search.
 Be sure to define them so that components can be easily found.

 ## Defining PropTypes
 PropTypes provides the reader with option to interact with the documentation.
 PropTypes also help to identity required fields which will help to identity stories that cannot have a default story.